-where NN is the error number, described in Appendix A. XXXXX is the last encountered valid statement number, and YYY is the count of statements from statement XXXXX.
+NN is the error number described in Appendix A. With the exception of specification statement errors, XXXXX is the last valid statement number preceding the erroneous statement and YYY is the count of statements from XXXXX to the statement that is in error.
+If the erroneous statement has a valid statement number, XXXXX will be the statement in error and YYY will not be printed.